Days: Wed, Thu, Fri, Sat, Sun

 Gratuities to the guide and driver.

-This exiting day is dedicated to the richness and extravagance of Russian Imperial Family.
-You will see the main and the most marvelous Tsar’s residences in one day!
+Witness the wealth and extravagance of the Russian imperial family and visit the three main and most marvelous Tsar's residences in one day!

-For those wanting a greater insight into Russian culture and history, the Hermitage's extensive collection of artworks literally paints a picture of the nation's captivating past.
-In fact it's one of the largest and oldest museums in the world!
+For those seeking a greater insight into Russian culture and history, the Hermitage's extensive collection of artworks literally paints a picture of the nation's captivating past.
+In fact, it is one of the largest and oldest museums in the world!

 The museum was founded in 1764 when Catherine the Great purchased a collection of 255 paintings from Berlin.
-Nowadays, the Hermitage has about 2.7 million exhibits and displays a full range of world art from Ancient Egypt to early 20th century Europe.
-It includes works by Leonardo da Vinci, Michelangelo, Raphael, Titian, unique collections of Rembrandt, Rubens.
+Nowadays, the Hermitage has about 2.7 million exhibits and displays a full range of world art from ancient Egypt to early 20th century Europe.
+It includes works by Leonardo da Vinci, Michelangelo, Raphael, Titian, unique collections of Rembrandt, Rubens, French impressionists, and sculptures by Rodin.

-Peterhof: Parks and Fountains (Grand Palace is not included)
+Peterhof Park and Gardens (The Peterhof Grand Palace is not included)

-A splendid park on the shore of the Baltic Sea with more than 150 fountains, 4 big cascades, beautiful palaces, blooming flowers and friendly squirrels – this place is really a must to visit.
+A splendid park on the shore of the Baltic Sea is decorated with more than 4 big cascades, including the truly spectacular Grand Cascade, 150 smaller fountains, beautiful palaces, and blooming flowers.

-As of today the Peterhof is decorated by the biggest system of water cascades, fountains and sculptural elements in the world.
+As of today, the Peterhof is the biggest system of water cascades, fountains and sculptural elements in the world.

-The resultant palace, completed in 1756, is nearly 1km in circumference, with elaborately decorated blue-and-white facades featuring gilded atlantes, caryatids and pilasters.
-It took over 100kg of gold to decorate the palace exteriors.
+The palace grounds are almost 1 km in diameter.
+The palace, completed in 1756, is embellished with blue and white facades featuring gilded atlantes, caryatids, and pilasters.
+It took over 100 kg of gold to decorate the palace exteriors.